 MY STORY OF READING THE BIBLE

 Let me be honest with you… I was such a Christian for many years… even though I majored in Christian Studies in college, and went to seminary for two more degrees: a Masters of Divinity (lots of Bible and ministry classes) and a Doctor of Ministry (more Bible and ministry classes).
 It wasn’t until I was in my mid-30s that I actually read through the entire Bible.

-At 38 years old I became depressed for the first time in my life.
+Then, at 38 years old, I became depressed for the first time in my life.
 It lasted about six months.
 Intense Bible reading is what the Lord used to pull me out of my depression.

 For several years now I have made it a habit to read through the entire Bible in a year.
 It has been one of the greatest disciplines I have established in my life.

 THE BIBLE WILL BLESS YOU!